Unjust vexation: Proposed reform or abolition

 Jaime Fresnedi of Muntinlupa has filed House Bill No. 10510 abolishing the unjust vexation provision, dropping all existing unjust vexation charges, and freeing all those convicted due to the offense.
-He believes that the definition of unjust vexation is was up to the complainant calling it a "catch-all crime".
+He believes that the definition of unjust vexation was up to the complainant calling it a "catch-all crime".
 He insist that the provision is unconstitutional since the constitution does not allow ex post facto laws.